cronvel/spellcast/doc/story.md

 The content of the *on* tag is called a **listener**.

-Inside the listener, the special **$args** variable will be an object, where:
-* event `string` this is the *event-label*
-* data `anything` this is the data of the event (the solved content of the *emit* tag)
+Inside the listener, the special **$args** variable will contain the data of the event, e.g. the solved content of the *emit* tag that fired the event.

 Except if the listener has the *global* parameter on, the following apply:
-* The listener is destroyed once the script execution leaves the current scene.
+* The listener is destroyed once the script execution leaves the current scene (*goto*, *next*).
-* Moreover, the listener is triggered only when the current scene is active: if the scene *gosub* to a sub-scene, as long as it has not returned to the scene that defined the listener.
+* Moreover, the listener is triggered only when the current scene is active: if the scene *gosub* to a sub-scene, as long as it has not returned to the scene that defined the listener, it will not be triggered.

 Parameters tags can modify many things about the listener mechanism, but there are **NOT** dynamic, i.e. they do not contain variable but direct constant data.